How Do You Care for Someone with Sleep Apnoea?

 Remedies for sleep apnoea are to reduce the airflow obstruction, usually by losing weight, exercising or using medical devices to maintain a positive airway pressure to keep breathing maintained.

-- Lose Weight: Help to reduce or manage sleep apnoea including maintaining a healthy weight, which helps to reduce fatty tissue buildup in the neck reducing the risk of airway obstruction.
+- Losing weight helps to reduce or manage sleep apnea, including maintaining a healthy weight, which helps to reduce fatty tissue buildup in the neck, reducing the risk of airway obstruction.

 - Sleep on Your Side: Sleep apnoea is usually worse if sleeping on your back (supine).
-Symptoms can be improved if you lay on your side.
-However, some children unlike adults may have better control of their symptoms when sleeping on their back
+Symptoms can be improved if you lie on your side.
+However, some children, unlike adults, may have better control of their symptoms when sleeping on their backs

 Medical Treatments to Cure Sleep Apnoea

-Many things can be done to improve the symptoms of sleep apnea and reduce the severity.
+Many things can be done to improve the symptoms of sleep apnea and reduce its severity.
 Weight loss can improve symptoms in those who are overweight or obese.
-Treatment of underlying medical problems such as heart failure can improve central sleep apnea.
+Treatment of underlying medical problems, such as heart failure, can improve central sleep apnea.
 Reducing sedative medications such as morphine (opioids) or benzodiazepines can improve muscle tone and reduce snoring.

 24 / 48 / 72 Hour ECG